-The Associated Students of Management (ASM) is the representative student government at the University of California, Davis Graduate School of Management (GSM).
-ASM is comprised of current full-time MBA candidates at the GSM.
+The ASM is the representative student government at the University of California, Davis Graduate School of Management.
+ASM is comprised of current Full-Time MBA and MPAc candidates at the GSM.
 We provide a framework for incorporating student ideas into the MBA program, networking with alumni, engaging in philanthropic activities, and coordinating extra-curricular events.
 Members are entitled to support from the ASM board and have full access to activities, clubs, and other benefits.

 The mission of the Associated Students of Management is to enhance the value of the student experience at the UC Davis Graduate School of Management by creating a collaborative community that facilitates academic, social, and professional growth.
 We infuse energy into every activity while building a reputation of innovation and excellence.